THE GRAD FACTOR

-Welcome to The Grad Factor – the UK Government-endorsed National televised student business pitch contest, this year proudly in partnership with RBS & NatWest, co-sponsored by Innovify and officially supported by StartUp Britain and Journolink.
+Welcome to The Grad Factor – the UK Government-endorsed National televised student business pitch contest, proudly partnered with RBS & NatWest, and officially supported by StartUp Britain and Journolink.

 The Grad Factor has quickly become established as one of the biggest student business pitch contests in the UK, designed to showcase some of the very best UK start-up talent and start-up ideas nationwide within Higher Education.